 17 August 1940: Pilot Officer William Meade Lindsley Fiske III died at St. Richard’s Hospital, Chichester, Sussex, England, as a result of injuries sustained in combat the previous day.
-Billy Fiske was the first American pilot to lose his life in combat during the Second World War.
+Billy Fiske was the second American pilot to lose his life in combat during the Second World War.¹

 On 16 August, No. 601 Squadron, based at RAF Tangmere, was dispatched by Fighter Command to intercept incoming Luftwaffe aircraft at 12,000 feet (3,658 meters).
 This was Billy Fiske’s second sortie of the day.
 He was airborne at 12:25 p.m.
 In the resulting air battle, the squadron shot down eight enemy Junkers Ju 87 Sturzkampfflugzeug (“Stuka”) dive bombers.